 And after removing from the mold.

+Even all crumbled it’s surprisingly tasty.
 This recipe is extremely calorie dense.
-It is not at all meant be an everyday food or snack.
+Do not eat Coconut oil Pemmican everyday.
+It is not a snack food.
 It is ideal for hiking, strenuous activity, extreme cold weather or as a survival food.
-So head to you local store and spend a few bucks to try out this easy super food.
+So head to you local store and spend a few bucks to try out this easy superfood.